datanav/docs/tutorial-custom-data-source-microservice.rst

 .. admonition:: Prerequisits

-  Before starting on this tutorial we suggest you get familiar with input pipes [link] aswell as the :ref:`Custom Data Source - The Microservice System <custom_data_source_microservice>` article in our documentation.
+  Before starting on this tutorial we suggest you get familiar with :ref:`pipes <pipe_section>` as well as the :ref:`Custom Data Source - The Microservice System <custom_data_source_microservice>` article in our documentation.

   You should also acquire:
     - An account on `DockerHub <https://hub.docker.com/>`_ (free)